remy/remysharp.com/public/blog/progressive-enhancement.md

 > [progressive enhancement] allows everyone to access the basic content and functionality of a web page, using any browser or Internet connection

-<div hidden>while also providing an enhanced version of the page to those with more advanced browser software or greater bandwidth</div>

 Graceful degradation works the *other way around*, in that the complete functionality is delivered to the browser, and edge cases and "older browsers" (not meeting the technical requirements) degrade down to a (potentially) less functionality.

 **The problem is** based on a survey of my own followers, that's to say that they're likely to have similar interests and values when it comes to web dev, 25% of 800 developers still believe that progressive enhancement is simply making the site work without JavaScript enabled.

 ## How do you make it work without JavaScript?

-I ran a simple survey of my twitter followers and ask people to share the question too.
-It asked "what is progressive enhancement?" with 4 limited answers.

-Out of *800* responses, 25% said that progressive enhancement was making the site work *without* JavaScript.
+I can imagine to anyone starting out new in web development might find this question pretty daunting.
+First pressed with solving some complicated problem and they've finally worked out how to make it work using a marriage of StackOverflow copy & pasting and newly gained advice from books and stuff…, but now all of a sudden: make it work without the code 😱

-Which explains the *silver bullet response* of: "how would a WebRTC chat site work?" ...obviously it wouldn't.
+Which explains the *silver bullet response* that I've heard time after time: "how would a WebRTC chat site work?" …it wouldn't.

+In fact, here is The Very Jake Archibald's excellent SVGOMG web site…with JavaScript turned off, watch as frustration boils over and I'm left to throw my computer out of the window…

 <iframe width="853" height="480" src="https://www.youtube-nocookie.com/embed/8QCiXc6QHV4?rel=0" frameborder="0" allowfullscreen></iframe>

+Putting aside silly jokes, how does a web site work without JavaScript isn't really a good question.
+In fact, it's entirely out of context.

-Which to me, means **delivering a baseline web site that's usable by the most minimal of requirements**.
+A better question to ask could be **how do we deliver a baseline web site that's usable by the most minimal of requirements**.

 Very much what Jeremy Keith has [said recently in response](https://adactio.com/journal/7774) to criticism that it's impossible to progressively enhance everything with today's expectations.
 Progressive enhancement is:

 > ...figuring out what is core functionality and what is an enhancement.

-**So the question becomes** how does the web community re-frame it's thinking, and looks at progressive enhancement as the baseline that you build upon?
+So how does the web community re-frame it's thinking and look at progressive enhancement as the baseline that you build upon?

 ## Why does it matter?

-Today, many developers are writing "thick clients", that is, JavaScript driving a lot, if not all, of the functionality and presentation in the browser.
+Today many developers are writing "thick clients", that is, JavaScript driving a lot, if not all, of the functionality and presentation in the browser.

 They do it by delivering and render *views* in the browser.
 The big upside of this is that the site is extremely fast to the user's input.
-The other big benefit is that there are a good number of frameworks (Angular, Ember, Polymer to name the "biggies" of today) that lend themselves greatly to client side MVC, i.e. full application logic in the client side code.
+The other big benefit is that there are a good number of frameworks (React, Vue, Angular, Polymer to name the "biggies" of today) that lend themselves greatly to client side MVC, i.e. full application logic in the client side code.

 The problem is that the frameworks will often (try to) reinvent fundamental building blocks of a web experience.
 A few simple/classic examples: